 Sadly I never got to meet this wonderful lady as she died aged only 61, just about a year before I was born.
 I think of her often though, particularly when I’m nervous about trying something new.
 If my Grandma could do what she did all those years ago, there really is very little excuse for me not to be brave!

 I’ve haven’t been to Belfast yet, but I have visited the southern part of Ireland many times.
 I’ve even kissed the Blarney Stone at Blarney Castle (above).

-And yes, doing this does appear to have given me the gift of the gab as I have now gone almost completely off topic.
+And yes, doing this does appear to have given me the gift of the gab as the legend promises as I have now gone almost completely off topic.
 Back to my Chocolate Mint Brownies!

 These delectable treats really are amazing.
 I used Bournville cocoa powder from Cadbury – one of my favourite cocoa powders due to its rich dark chocolate flavour.
+I also like Green and Black’s cocoa powder.
 You can, of course, use any cocoa powder that you like.
-However if you are UK based, don’t use anything specifically labelled ‘drinking chocolate’.
+However please don’t use anything labelled ‘drinking chocolate’.